-The minimum displayable value (for example $00.0 \ \mu$ R/hr) should be shown.
-When switched to the SCALER position, a single 0 will be displayed.
+The minimum displayable value (for example, $00.0 \,\mu\text{R/hr}$) should be shown.
+When switched to the SCALER position, a single "0" will be displayed.

 The display will auto-range to the current level (see figure at left).
-When auto-ranging down, the survey meter uses multiples of 5.
+When auto-ranging down, the Model 2241-4 uses multiples of 5.
 This technique keeps the decimal point from jumping between numbers when viewing values around multiples of 10.